-Since buyer personas are changing, and people around the world have suffered economic hardship.
-Companies developing new products & services need to take special care to understand consumer’s wants and needs.
+Since buyer personas are changing, and people around the world have suffered economic hardship, companies developing new products & services need to take special care to understand consumers’ wants and needs.
 Even in challenging times, there still seems to be a desire from a specific type of consumer to purchase high-quality products.
 One of those reasons being their understanding that they will get a product worth the investment they are putting in.
-In an interview done with CNBC International TV in collaboration with Credit Suisse.
-Arnault states his business’s success can be attributed to creativity and organization.
+In an interview done with CNBC International TV in collaboration with Credit Suisse, Arnault states that his business success can be attributed to creativity and organization.

 These days, consumers are looking for businesses that share their ideals and have a high level of trust.
 By maintaining the quality of their products, even in a changing economy, LVMH can retain their existing clientele and continue to show customers that they are getting high-quality products through all their businesses.

 Despite the already large size of the company, Arnault has stated that LVMH is just in its beginning phases, and the future looks bright as it continues to be the head of the luxury sector.
 It is true that his strategy of rapid acquisition may have become trickier these days with consumers preferring smaller, more niche brands and brand owners preferring to stay independent.
 Even so, LVMH plans to continue working structurally in all areas to continue to grow.
 One of their new strategies is to invest in digital initiatives.
 This has become an absolute necessity for every company and brand around the world.

 Their existing digital effort has included developing the “Aura” platform, which uses blockchain technology to track luxury goods and stop counterfeit products from entering the market.
 The platform was designed to provide robust tracking services to brands and offer tracing options to their consumers by giving them access to details regarding trends, designs, raw materials, manufacturing, and distribution.